 Chanel coffee, anyone?

-To all those parents parenting without caffeine, we salute you!
-We're not ashamed to admit that we need a few extra coffees to conquer rainy day activities in Sydney for bored kids, and if you do too, we know you're going to want to hit up a kid-friendly cafe stat.
+To all parents who are parenting without caffeine, we salute you!
+We're not ashamed to admit that we need a few extra coffees to conquer rainy days with bored kids, and if you do too, we know you're going to want to hit up a kid-friendly cafe stat.

-We've got 60 kid-friendly cafes to choose from, the prettiest cafes in Sydneycafes in Parramatta to tickle your fancy, the best coffees in Sydney, and even drive-thru coffees to grab one on the go - we told you we loved coffee!
+We've got a long list of kid-friendly cafes to choose from, plus the prettiest cafes in Sydney, and cafes in Parramatta to tickle your fancy - we told you we loved coffee!

 Stop Off at the Movies

-See what’s on at EVENT CINEMAS or HOYTS – Mums and Bubs movies run weekdays during term.
-Hoyts Junior shows preschooler movies on Saturdays and Sundays and some Tuesdays during term times.
+See what's on at EVENT CINEMAS or HOYTS – Mums and Bubs movies run weekdays during term.
+Hoyts Junior shows preschooler movies on Saturdays and Sundays, and on some Tuesdays during term time.

 If you're heading to the movies with kids under eight, we highly recommend checking out Event Junior's movie playground!